-restimony of Elena E. Larson, page 13

-1 explained by the reduction in NP and LAB allocators) and (2) increase in load on the Western's

-2 34.5kV system.
-The latter is primarily attributed to the wholesale LADS customers load,

-3 including their oil load, which can fluctuate from year-to-year.

-4 Q. What is your final recommendation to the Commission?

-5 A. My recommendation is to approve Western's Application in the instant Docket, as the resultant

-6 rate is reflective of the COS, which was calculated in accordance to the Commission-approved

-7 34.5kV FBR Protocols, and therefore is just and reasonable and in the public interest.

-8 Q. Have the proposed tariffs as required in the Protocols in Section F.14 been provided?

-9 A. Yes, they are included as Exhibit 14 of the Application filed in the instant Docket.

-10 Q. Does this conclude your prefiled Direct Testimony?

-11 A. Yes, it does.

-12

-13

-14

-15

-16

-17

-18

-19

-20

-21

-22

-23

-24

-25
+Testimony of Elena E. Larson, page 15 the margin requirements projected for the 2020.
+Absent this adjustment, the 34.5kV FBR would have resulted in a 1.8 percent rate increase needed.
+Therefore, although not known for certain at this time due to the lack of actual data, it is possible to see rate increases needed in the near future.
+Q. What is your final recommendation to the Commission?
+A. My recommendation is to approve Western's Application in the instant Docket, as the resultant rate is reflective of the COS, which was calculated in accordance to the Commission-approved 34.5kV FBR Protocols, and therefore is just and reasonable and in the public interest.
+Q. Have the proposed tariffs as required in the Protocols in Section F.14 been provided?
+A. Yes, they are included as Exhibit 14 of the Application filed in the instant Docket.
+Q. Does this conclude your prefiled Direct Testimony?
+A. Yes, it does.